 Unlike most species of lemur which are female dominant, collared lemurs are co-dominant: there does not appear to be a clear dominance hierarchy within groups.

 Collared lemurs are endangered in Madagascar.
-Primary threats include bushmeat hunting, capture for the local pet trade, and habitat loss due to slash-and-burn agriculture (required for traditional rice farming) and burning hardwood trees to produce charcoal.
-Sadly, the booming charcoal business is contributing to rapid deforestation in Madagascar, endangering many species of lemur across the island.
+Primary threats include bushmeat hunting, capture for the local pet trade, and habitat loss due to slash-and-burn agriculture (required for traditional rice farming), and burning hardwood trees to produce charcoal.

 In response, the DLC’s SAVA conservation program in Madagascar distributes fuel-efficient “Rocket Stoves” to local Malagasy families.
 These stoves can reduce wood and charcoal use by 50%, which reduces pressure on forest resources and slows forest destruction – and helps not only lemurs but also the Malagasy people: The stoves, in addition to being more fuel efficient, improve women’s and children’s respiratory health through improved kitchen air quality.

-The adult collared lemur can be about the size of a large house cat, weighing about 5.7 lbs (2.6kg) with a body length of 16 inches (41cm), with a tail as long as 22 inches (55cm).
-It can live 20-25 years.
+Adult collared lemurs can be about the size of a large house cat, weighing about 5.5 lbs (2.6kg) with a body length of 16 inches (41cm), with a tail as long as 22 inches (55cm).

 Collared lemurs are seasonal breeders, with mating season occurring between June-July.
 Gestation last approximately 120 days, and infants are born between September and November.
 One offspring a year is typical.
 Collared lemurs reach sexual maturity at about 1 year old.